 If the marketplace never changed, this would be an easy business and we could all be rock stars.

 Using age and gender targeting can help you achieve long-term success as you respond to changes in your data.
-Reviewing these changes regularly, even after your bid modifiers are in place, can help you fine-tune your strategy by identifying new audiences and opportunities.
+Reviewing these changes regularly, even after your bid modifiers are in place, can help you fine-tune your strategy by identifying new target audiences and opportunities.